-- Each Worker must normally have access to the internet in order to download the Cribl LogStream installation binary from cribl.io.
-Where this isn't feasible, you can use the download_url switch to point to a binary in a restricted location. - By default, Worker Nodes communicate with the Leader on port 4200.
+• Each Worker must normally have access to the internet in order to download the Cribl LogStream installation binary from cribl.io.
+Where this isn't feasible, you can use the download_url switch to point to a binary in a restricted location.

+- By default, Worker Nodes communicate with the Leader on port 4200.
 Ensure that access between all Workers and the Leader is open on this port. - TLS is not enabled by default.
-If enabled and configured, access to this feature will be over https instead of http. - Red Hat, Ubuntu, CentOS, and Amazon Linux are the only supported Worker platforms.
+If enabled and configured, access to this feature will be over <a href="https://example.com/h - Red Hat, Ubuntu, CentOS, and Amazon Linux are the only supported Worker platforms.